portablejim/imagefmt/README.md

 **Image loading and saving**
 * Returned data is always 8-bit (Y/YA/RGB/RGBA/BGR/BGRA)
-* You can choose to copy just the imagefmt.rs file to your project and avoid all dependencies completely.
-Although I think avoiding deps has gone out of fashion.

 | Format | Decoder            | Encoder                           |
 | ---    | ---                | ---                               |